|Nutrition Facts (per serving)|

-A delicious and healthy Korean side dish, fried zucchini (known as Hobak Jun or Jeon) is quite easy to prepare.
+A delicious Korean side dish, fried zucchini (known as Hobak Jun or Jeon) is easy to prepare.
 As a bonus, it goes well with almost every Korean meal.
 You can serve it alongside roasted fish, bulgogi (thinly sliced grilled beef), or virtually any type of Korean soup.

 In this recipe, the zucchini is coated in a thin batter of flour and egg with a bit of salt and sauteed on both sides in a lightly greased sauté pan.
-This dish takes just a few minutes with a hot pan to make.
-The result is golden brown coins of zucchini that will complement the rest of your Korean dishes regardless of what you're serving with the meal.
+This dish takes just a few minutes to make in a hot pan.
+The result is golden brown coins of zucchini that will complement the rest of your Korean dishes, regardless of what you're serving with the meal.
 It's suitable for vegetarian diets.

 The fried zucchini is served with soy sauce for dipping or with other types of dipping sauces.
 For example, the basic Korean dumpling dipping sauce, which contains just soy sauce and vinegar, works extremely well with this zucchini.
 Or, if you prefer something spicier, try a spicy Korean dipping sauce, which contains chili pepper flakes, thinly sliced scallions, and garlic.
 You really can't go wrong with any sauce.